quat1024/dazzle-2/README.md

   * modern-style light bulbs and lampshades, maybe
   * art is hard ;)
 * some way to see the invisible lights (consider: like barrier blocks)
-* make the hitbox less funky on the invisible lights, especially the non-placeable ones
-* port the dim redstone torch
 * port the particle light flashes (maybe give em a block loot table this time lmao)
-* port the panel lights, that project a bunch of invisible lights in a line when powered